ThatOneFoxy/Astral-Gifts/README.md

 Stellaris mod to fix the big MP games crashes from happening regarding Astral Planes DLC

+Patch for 3.10, Discontinued from 3.11 and forwards.

 -- It takes an astral gift to destroy the astral rift --

 - Removes Astral rifts & astral splitting